Why is my AC system freezing up?

-Making sure the air filter isn’t dirty and airflow isn’t decreased are the only things you can safely handle yourself.
-If you need to put in a new the filter, you can speed up the melting process by switching off the system and switching on the fan.
+Making sure the air filter isn’t dirty and airflow isn’t lowered are the only work you can safely handle yourself.
+If you need to put in a new the filter, you can speed up the melting process by disabling the system and switching on the fan.
 If you have a heat pump, you can switch it to heat mode until the ice has melted.

-After the ice melts, turn the temperature back to normal.
-If your unit freezes again, contact Church Services to correct the issue.
+After the ice melts, move the temperature back to normal.
+If your unit freezes again, contact Church Services to correct the malfunction.

 Here are several other reasons why your system might be freezing up.